coronel08/my-notes/notes/docs/aws.md

 ## Services
 Most services are region scoped

-* Amazon Athena - Analytics service that makes it easy to query data in Amazon S3 using standard SQL commands.
 * AWS CloudHSM - security model that lets you use your own encryption keys
 * AWS CodeBuild - continuous integration service allows testing code
 * AWS CodeCommit - used for software version control by developers.